kpboyle1/devtreks/ReadMe.txt

 What's New in Version 2.0.2
 1. CTAs (Conservation Technology Assessments): R, Python, Statistical Virtual Machine, and AML: The Technology Assessment 01 tutorial is being upgraded to explain the changes being made for Version 2.0.2, including the use of Anaconda 4 with Python 3.5.2, Microsoft R Open and Intel Math Kernel with R 3.3.0, Statistical Virtual Machines with various statistical packages, and Azure Machine Learning (AML) web services.
 2. DevTreks WebApi: A new ASP.NET Core 1 WebApi app exposes a REST interface that accepts POST http commands that contain a JSON string in the request’s body (i.e. http://locahost:5000/api/statscript).
 The object’s properties include a data URL and a statistical script URL.
 The host runs the statistical script against the data and returns the JSON string that holds the statistical results.
 This WebApi app is deployed to the Statistical Virtual Machine mentioned in Item 3.
+A new client has been added to DevTreks that uses the api.
 The source code has been added to the devtrekapi1 github repository.
 3. CTA-Prevention (Climate Change): The Technology Assessment 02 tutorial is being upgraded and further proofed.

 Database Connections